snehadas/snehadas.github.io/_pages/about.md

 * **Low-resource ML**: Ensure that models work with high-fidelity under resource (data, compute) constraints.
 * **Operationalizing compliant AI**: Focusing on regulatory and policy requirements, designing data, and AI ecosystems to support the development of compliant AI systems.

 I work with multi-sensory data, that includes speech and audio, biosignals and visual data modalities, with applications in (mental) healthcare.
 That said, after years of working with speech signals, it is still one of my favorite signal modalities :-) My research incorporates shared perspective from signal processing, statistics, machine-learning.
 Equity, accessibility are inclusivity are (usually) the undertones in my research.
+I strongly believe in the need for interdisciplinary teams for development and advancement of technologies - and I strive to put this in my research practice.

 <!--
 <span style="color: blue;">**We are hiring [PhD Position 1](https://efzu.fa.em2.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1/requisitions/preview/4334), [PhD Position 2](https://efzu.fa.em2.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1/requisitions/preview/4398) at DTU Compute!!!** More PhD positions from the consortium: [AlignAI website](https://alignai.eu/recruitment/).
 Please apply through the official links listed in the job descriptions.</span>